NoCohen66/Verification4ObjectDetection/README.md

 In the `main.py` script of the Verification4ObjectDetection repository, various parameters are set up for running experiments.
 Here's an example using the default values:

 ```
-python main.py
+python main.py -d <dataset> -m <methods list> -nb  <nb images> -w <list whitenoise> -b <list brightness> -c <list contrast>
 ```

-- `--dataset_model`: Specifies the dataset and model to use.
-Default is "LARD", which likely refers to a specific dataset/model combination in the domain of object detection.
+- `dataset`: Either 'MNIST' or 'LARD'.
+- `methods`: Defines the methods used to compute bounds.
+It can includes 'IBP', 'IBP+backward (CROWN-IBP)', and 'backward (CROWN)'.
+- `nb images`: Determines the number of images to be processed.
+The default value is set to 40.
-- `--eps_list_whitenoise`: Sets the range of variation for whitenoise perturbation.
+- `list whitenoise`: Sets the range of variation for whitenoise perturbation.
 The default range is from 0 to 0.002, divided into 10 intervals.
-- `--eps_list_brightness`: Similar to whitenoise, this argument sets the range for brightness perturbation, also defaulting to a range from 0 to 0.002 over 10 intervals.
+- `list brightness`: Similar to whitenoise, this argument sets the range for brightness perturbation, also defaulting to a range from 0 to 0.002 over 10 intervals.
-- `--eps_list_contrast`: Specifies the range for contrast perturbation, with a default range from 0 to 0.01 over 10 intervals.
+- `list contrast`: Specifies the range for contrast perturbation, with a default range from 0 to 0.01 over 10 intervals.

-- `--methods_list`: Defines the methods used to compute bounds.
-By default, it includes 'IBP', 'IBP+backward (CROWN-IBP)', and 'backward (CROWN)'.
-- `--nb_images`: Determines the number of images to be processed.
-The default value is set to 40.
+For more configuration seetings, see [main.py](https://github.com/NoCohen66/Verification4ObjectDetection/blob/main/main.py).